 Also, see more about the risks of eating too many almonds here.

 Stevia Sweetened Only

 Conversely, while a few sensitive individuals are definitely sensitive to stevia, most people are not.
 I’ve experimented with stevia for years, to see if it affects my sleep or my blood sugar levels.
 Personally, I have found stevia to be an ally only; and for that I am SO grateful.
 Pure monk fruit can be used in place of stevia if you prefer.

 This recipe is for all of you out there who feel like I do: ‘Please, more recipes with just stevia (no erythritol) and more nut-free recipes for Keto, Paleo and GAPS Diet folks who need REALLY easy-to-digest, low-allergy ingredients!!’

 Lastly, the texture.
 These waffles are soft.
-I’m cool with that.
 They’re yummy, and you’ll enjoy them, especially with special toppings on top.
 You can’t get a crispy exterior with this waffle recipe because the recipe is completely low-starch.
 Not only does our family enjoy this recipe as-is, I’m grateful, as the cook, that the whole recipe is made in the blender (one bowl, if you will); so no stiffened egg whites (which is how some waffle recipes achieve the crispy texture) also means one less step for the cook!